Sanaelotfi/Sanaelotfi.github.io/_pages/about.md

 ### Recent News

+- July 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ won a **Best Paper Award** at the ICML Workshop on Theoretical Foundations of Foundation Models.

-- July 2024: I will be a keynote speaker at the [Machine Learning and Compression Workshop](https://neuralcompression.github.io/workshop24) @ NeurIPS 2024.
+- July 2024: I will be a **keynote speaker** at the [Machine Learning and Compression Workshop](https://neuralcompression.github.io/workshop24) @ NeurIPS 2024.

-- July 2024: I'm co-organizing a workshop on _Scientific Methods for Understanding Neural Networks_ @ NeurIPS 2024.
-More details coming soon!
+- July 2024: I'm co-organizing a workshop on [Scientific Methods for Understanding Neural Networks](https://scienceofdlworkshop.github.io/) @ NeurIPS 2024.

-- June 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://openreview.net/forum?id=cQWsTeTSkZ)_ got selected for an oral presentation at the ICML Workshop on Theoretical Foundations of Foundation Models.
+- June 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ got selected for an oral presentation at the ICML Workshop on Theoretical Foundations of Foundation Models.

 - June 2024: I gave a talk on _Non-Vacuous Generalization Bounds for Large Language Models_ at ML Collective.